 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-- Lay the streaky bacon slices on a board and cut in half horizontally so you are left with long thin strips of bacon.
+Two: Lay the streaky bacon slices on a board and cut each one in half horizontally so you are left with long thin strips of bacon.
 Wrap a slice of bacon around each prune and secure it with a cocktail stick.

-- Place the bacon-wrapped prunes in a baking dish.
-Mix together the honey and soy sauce and dip each 'devil' into the glaze and place in a baking dish.
+Three: Place the bacon-wrapped prunes in a baking dish.
+Mix together the honey and soy sauce, dip each 'devil' into the glaze, and place in a baking dish.

-- If your prunes still have stones in them, the easiest way to remove the stones is by using a sharp paring knife to make a lengthwise slit in the date, without cutting all the way through to the other side.
-Gently open the date, and carefully remove the stone with your fingertips.
+- If your prunes still have stones in them, the easiest way to remove the stones is by using a sharp paring knife to make a lengthwise slit in the prune, without cutting all the way through to the other side.
+Gently open the prune, and carefully remove the stone with your fingertips.

 🍴 Serving suggestions

-Serve as part of a festive buffet alongside my puff pastry sausage rolls, brie and cranberry pinwheels, cranberry white chocolate blondies, and chocolate orange tiffin.
+Serve as part of a festive buffet with puff pastry sausage rolls, brie and cranberry pinwheels, cranberry white chocolate blondies, and chocolate orange tiffin.

-They are also delicious served with Christmas lunch itself, alongside juicy roast turkey or gammon, polenta roast potatoes, honey roasted parsnips and carrots, Brussels sprouts, slow cooker red cabbage, sausage meat stuffing, and bread sauce.
+They are also delicious served with Christmas lunch itself, with juicy roast turkey or gammon, polenta roast potatoes, honey roasted parsnips and carrots, Brussels sprouts with bacon, slow cooker red cabbage, sausage meat stuffing, and bread sauce.

 📖 Variations